-Dr. Sioban Keel is an adult hematologist at the University of Washington and the Seattle Cancer Care Alliance, with expertise in red cell disorders and iron metabolism.
+Dr. Sioban Keel is an adult hematologist at the University of Washington and Seattle Cancer Care Alliance, with expertise in red cell disorders and iron metabolism.
 She studies disorders of red blood cell production such as DBA.
 Keel and Shimamura work together in the transition from pediatric to adult clinical care.

 Dr. Lauri Burroughs is the director of the Non-Malignant Transplant Program at Fred Hutch and Seattle Children’s Hospital.
 She is an expert in the field of hematopoietic cell transplantation for children with marrow failure disorders, including DBA.
 She has established a new bone marrow transplant approach for DBA to reduce complications and toxic side effects.